rism-digital/rism.info/community/muscat.en.md

 * Interfaces in English, French, German, Italian, Polish, Portuguese, and Spanish, with a translations in Korean in preparation
 * Separate training server for practice

-Please contact the [RISM Editorial Center](mailto:contact@rism.info) if you have any questions about using Muscat, contributing to RISM through Muscat, or if you wish for a live demonstration of Muscat.
+Please contact the [RISM Editorial Center](mailto:contact@rism.info) if you have any questions about using Muscat, contributing to RISM through Muscat, or if you wish for a live demonstration of Muscat, or [Rodoflo Zitellini](mailto:rodolfo.zitellini@rism.digital) for technical and software development questions.

 ## Technical requirements